pramod-bharti/pramod-bharti2.github.io/_pages/academic.md

 [Osman Eldeş](https://scholar.google.com/citations?user=FNgUWs0AAAAJ&hl=en),
 [Richard Li](https://lichard49.github.io/),
 [Praneeth Chakravatula](https://www.cs.unc.edu/~cpk/).
-Note that this list highlights mentorship and supervision post __June 2014__.
+Note that this list highlights mentorship and supervision post __June 2014__ and contains only people that contributed to the scientific knowledge by publishing at scientific venues.

 # Awards
 Here are my list of academic awards: